-The sitter in this portrait was co-heiress, with her sister Elizabeth, of the London linen draper John Rodbard (died 1780).
-However, she may not have been his natural daughter, but adopted.
-On 9 November 1786, at the age of 21, Sarah married Major (afterwards General Sir Eyre) Coote, to whom she bore three daughters, Susan, Sarah Anne and Catherine.
-She died aged 30 at Clifton near Bristol on 30 October 1795.
+The sitter in this portrait was co-heiress, along with her sister Elizabeth, of the London linen draper, John Rodbard (died 1780).
+However, she may have been his adopted daughter.
+On 9 November 1786, at the age of 21, Sarah married Major (afterwards General Sir Eyre) Coote, to whom she bore three daughters; Susan, Sarah Anne and Catherine.
+She died aged 30 at Clifton, Bristol on 30 October 1795.
 The portrait, one of the masterpieces of the British artist George Romney's later years, was painted in 1784.
-X-rays taken during cleaning in 1997 confirm that Romney originally intended to paint Miss Rodbard gazing to her right rather than towards the spectator, and to drape her in a cloak.
+X-rays taken during cleaning in 1997 confirm that Romney originally intended to paint Miss Rodbard gazing to her right, rather than towards the spectator, and to drape her in a cloak.
 He also reduced the size of the bow at her waist.